 Your details will not be transferred outside of the EEA without your consent.

-We process your information based on your consent under GDPR Article 6(1)(a).
+We process your information based on your consent under UK GDPR Article 6(1)(a).
 You have the right to withdraw your consent at any time, in which case we will delete your data.
 All non-operational communications will contain a link allowing you to update your communication preferences.

 How long do we keep your data?